Dr Linda Hollis – Principal

 DPsych (Clin & Clin Gero), BPsychSc (Hons)

 Linda has a Doctorate in Clinical Psychology and Clinical Geropsychology (DPsych)(Clin & Gero) (geropsychology is the psychology of older adults), preceded by a Bachelor of Psychological Science (BPsySc)(Hons I), from the University of Queensland.
-Linda has full registration with the Australian Health Practitioner Regulation Agency (AHPRA) and she is recognised as a provider of clinical psychological services and of pregnancy support counselling under Medicare.
-Linda is a full member of the Australian Psychological Society (MAPS) and a member of their Clinical College (CClin).
+Linda is registered with the Psychology Board of Australia and recognised as a provider of clinical psychological services under Medicare.
+Linda is a full member of the Australian Psychological Society and a member of their Clinical College.
 Linda is also recognised by The Psychology Board of Australia as an approved supervisor for psychology Interns and Registrars, as well as Higher Degree students on placement.

 Linda works with adults, couples, and older adults, addressing a range of problems and using strategies and techniques from evidence-based therapies (in particular, Acceptance and Commitment Therapy (ACT), Schema Therapy, and The Gottman Method).
 Linda is passionate about the issue of access to psychological services, particularly for older adults, and providing the best evidence-based treatment.